MellowMarsh/FroggerArcadeGame/README.md

 * The goal is to get player to jump into the water.

-* Using the arrow keys on your keyboard, move upwards, down, or side to side.
+* Using the arrow keys on your keyboard, move up, down, or side to side.

 * Try and avoid the enemy beetles.

 * If you made it in the water, you can play again.
-If you collided with a enemy beetle, start again!
+If you collided with a enemy beetle, the player moves back to start position.

 ## Tools Used: